ECE444-2023Fall/project-1-web-application-design-group16-fieryflamingos/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+The below steps detail how you can start and install Occasional

 ### Prerequisites